because he is an extract from all the stars and planets of the whole firmament,

 and so he is their quintessence.

 It’s a lonely human world when we are, together, just one.
 Without ‘plus one’ life becomes drab and lonely.
-The common ‘spiritual’ notion that ‘we are one’ is a perspective based on a direct perception of collective consciousness, which is expansive, and inclusive.
+The common ‘spiritual’ notion that ‘we are one’ is a perspective based on a direct perception of collective consciousness, which is expansive, and inclusive; wholistic and all-encompassing.
 The intellectual construct of a collective consciousness is different than a direct perception of it.
-It is not a reality for anybody enmeshed in the conflict and struggles inherent in a personal life restricted within the framework of individualized consciousness.
-Individualized consciousness is characterized by polarities, opposites, extreme difference at the far reaches on the continuum.
-For example, safety and danger are polarities.
-In any given context, there are degrees of safety and danger.
-Even safety itself can become dangerous as it promotes stagnation.
+Collective consciousness is not a perceptible reality for anybody enmeshed in the conflict and struggles inherent in a personal life restricted within the framework of individualized consciousness, which defines itself within the construct of exclusivity.
+Individualized consciousness is characterized by polarities, opposites, extreme difference at the far reaches on the continuum, hot and cold, which help define, give shape and meaning, to each other.
 Our experience of an individual ‘self’ is defined by that which is perceived as ‘not-self.’
-That ‘not-self’ is ‘the other’ whether that other be a person, or a group, large or small.
-So, although we may perceive ourselves as one, that one is defined by another, one, or a group of ones, the collective.
+That ‘not-self’ is ‘the other’ whether that other be a person, or a group, large or small, or the ‘external’ environment.
+This dichotomy between self and ‘other’ can give rise to experiences of alienation and isolation.
+So, although we may perceive ourselves as one whole person, that one whole person is defined by another, one, or a group of ones, from which we are distinct and different.
 There is me, and you; us, and them.
-The polarization of these dualities generates the experience of individual singularity, and can easily bring about feelings of ‘lonely.’
+The polarization of these dualities generates exclusion and the experience of individual singularity, and which can easily bring about feelings of ‘lonely.’
 It has been said that one is the lowliest and loneliest of numbers; but two can be as lonely as one.

 One is the loneliest number that you’ll ever do